Criteria used for selection of materials (not in rank order):

 Emphasis will be placed on materials in the English language.
 Foreign language materials will be acquired on a limited basis to meet the curricular and continuing education needs of our patrons.

 The Library will make every reasonable effort to acquire resources that are universally accessible, and will consult with campus offices dealing with accessibility issues to meet the needs of users.

 Level of Materials Acquired

 Most materials acquired will be at the undergraduate level.
 Some higher level graduate materials will be purchased to support cooperative acquisition programs and the upper division requirement of the baccalaureate programs.
 In addition, a limited amount of money is spent each year on professional materials which aid instructors in their teaching.
 Other research materials should be requested through interlibrary loan.

 Recognizing the fact that not all of our students are capable of performing at the college level, some materials may also be purchased at lower reading levels.

 Accommodation of New Programs

-New course/curriculum proposals must be signed by the Dean of the Library or the appropriate liaison librarian to ensure adequate supporting resources.
+New course/curriculum proposals must be signed by the appropriate liaison librarian or the Dean of the Library to ensure adequate supporting resources.
 When a new course or program is established, attempts should be made to establish acquisitions priorities and to set aside additional funds for purchase of an initial collection.